 Cross-Pollination of Ideas across Verticals

 An agency with a diverse client base leads to SEM strategies and tactics crossing industry verticals.
 For example, hotel clients could learn a lot from how eCommerce companies are optimizing categories and keywords on their homepages.
 Instead of placing all of the shopping categories in alphabetical listing starting at the top of the page, the world-class eCommerce sites monitor how their different products are performing, and place those in the prime real estate spot: above the fold.
-Borders does a nice job with this rearranging on their homepage:

 Hotel clients could incorporate similar keyword and category optimization techniques.
 Are visitors arriving at your hotel site because of the word cheap or the word boutique?
 Are they looking to make a reservation right away, or are they more interested in looking at photos of the property?
 By conducting careful visitor analysis and landing page testing, hotel clients can use techniques first developed in the eCommerce space to improve conversions on their sites.
 SEM agencies with a diverse client base will be aware of these different trends and advanced techniques being used in other industries.
 Agencies that focus exclusively on one industry vertical will likely only know what’s going on in their industry, decreasing their value to their clients.

 SEM agencies with a variety of clients are going to help them achieve the best growth possible for their business by working exclusively with that client, none of their competitors, and incorporating new ideas from across the SEM spectrum.
-Anvil Media offers the best of both worlds, a diverse agency client base along with teams within the organization that specialize in specific industry verticals.
+As a top tier paid media agency, Anvil Media offers the best of both worlds, a diverse agency client base along with teams within the organization that specialize in specific industry verticals.
 Anvil also offers exclusivity in markets, meaning you’ll never have to worry about us taking on client that competes directly against you in the same market.
 Only through an agency model such as Anvil Media’s where you have a diverse client base along with internal teams that focus on specific industries can you get the best of both worlds.